asvirts/stuller-assessment/README.md

  - Written in VSCode and connected through GitHub Desktop
  - Utilizes HTML/CSS with Bootstrap
  - Google Fonts used for fonts
- - Social media icons are from the provided PSD documents
+ - Social media icons are pulled from the provided PSD documents
  - Page should be responsive across different screen sizes
  - Assets are organized neatly
  - Links on pages do not go anywhere intentionally (except social media icons where I linked to Stuller's pages just as an example), only there to represent link implementation and functionality